syncfusion-content/maui-docs/MAUI/DataGrid/conditional-styling.md

 ### Conditional styling of caption summary cells using converter

-The appearance of caption summary cell can be customized conditionally based on [SummaryValues]() by using `converter`, where converter returns the value based on `SummaryValues`.
+The appearance of caption summary cell can be customized conditionally based on [SummaryValues]() by using a `converter`, where converter returns the value based on `SummaryValues`.

 {% tabs %}
 {% highlight xaml %}